-The town itself is pretty massive, and my favorite part about it is the mountain behind that shows the name of the city, it is excellent for framing pictures of the old unique place.
-They have a lot of representations of what the life of the time period was like, but a lot of it has become more modern now, I mean there is even Starbucks in on the old buildings.
-That being said, there was a lot of people here checking it out.
+The town is pretty massive, and my favorite part about it is the mountain behind that shows the name of the city, it is excellent for framing pictures of the old unique buildings.
+The town is a great representation of what life in the time period was like, but it also has a lot of modern additions; I mean, there is even Starbucks in on the old buildings.
+That being said, there were a lot of people here checking it out.

 Here are some of my favorite spots.

 My favorite place in the whole town is the old mine building.
-This is the area where you pay your $2 and go into the old mine.
+This is the area where you pay your $2 and go into the old mine (as of 2015).

-Walking through this mine provides a great way to safely experience the way mine life worked.
+Walking through this mine provides a great way to experience the way miners worked.
 They had mannequins showing where people slept and worked in the mine.
-They also had a sign to feature the “glory hole” where they pulled out $65,000 worth of silver.
+They also had a sign to feature the “glory hole,” where they pulled out $65,000 worth of silver.